Source rock

-In petroleum geology, source rock is rock which has generated hydrocarbons or which could generate hydrocarbons.
+In petroleum geology, source rock is a sedimentary rock which has generated hydrocarbons or which has the potential to generate hydrocarbons.
 Source rocks are one of the necessary elements of a working petroleum system.
 They are organic-rich sediments that may have been deposited in a variety of environments including deep water marine, lacustrine and deltaic.
 Oil shale can be regarded as an organic-rich but immature source rock from which little or no oil has been generated and expelled.
 Subsurface source rock mapping methodologies make it possible to identify likely zones of petroleum occurrence in sedimentary basins as well as shale gas plays.

 Types of source rocks

 Source rocks are classified from the types of kerogen that they contain, which in turn governs the type of hydrocarbons that will be generated: